What is Gum Disease?

 Poor Oral Hygiene

 Gum disease can be caused by many factors, but poor oral hygiene is the most common cause.
 Our mouths are full of bacteria, when you consume sugary food and drinks they combine with the bacteria in your mouth to form a sticky surface on your teeth called dental plaque.
+It is important to be conscious of what causes plaque to develop so that you can reduce this.
 If teeth aren’t brushed adequately this plaque remains on your teeth and gums and hardens.
-Plaque build-up causes gum disease as it irritates your gums leading to them becoming tender, sore and red.
+Plaque build-up under the gums causes gum disease as it irritates your gums leading to them becoming tender, sore and red.

 Tobacco use as we all know is directly related to a number of health problems, some of which include cancer and heart disease.
 Furthermore, smoking even 1-4 cigarettes a day increases your risk of developing gum disease by 50%.
 This is because smokers are more likely to produce dental plaque; this plaque leads to a gum infection.
 As smoking weakens your immune system, it is harder to fight the gum infection resulting in the gums taking longer to heal.
 If the gums disease is not treated often this leads to permanent damage.
 Stats show smokers are twice as likely to lose their teeth long- term to non-smokers.

 Cigarettes are carcinogenic; this means they contain substances that can damage the cells in your body, leading to cancer.
 Not only can cigarettes cause lung and throat cancer, but they’re also very prevalent in causing mouth cancer.
-60% of mouth and oropharyngeal cancers in the UK are caused by smoking.
+Cancer Research UK state that around 25 out of 100 of mouth and oropharyngeal cancers in the UK (around 25%) are caused by smoking.

 Systemic diseases interfere with your body’s inflammatory response causing gum disease.
 Poorly controlled diabetes is one of the most common diseases in increasing your risk of developing gum disease.
 Patients with type 2 diabetes are at a higher risk than patients with type 1 diabetes however it is important both types are controlled.